kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/introduction.md

 ### Join us

-The community holds a bi-weekly meeting every Friday at 09:00 (IST) / 03:30 (UTC) on [Zoom](https://zoom.us/j/9392903494).
-Subscribe to the [SIG Cluster Lifecycle](https://groups.google.com/g/kubernetes-sig-cluster-lifecycle) Google Group for access to documents and calendars
+The community holds bi-weekly meetings on Tuesday at 10:00 IST ([Convert to your timezone](http://www.thetimezoneconverter.com/?t=10%3A00&tz=IST)) on [Zoom](https://zoom.us/j/508079177).

+Previous meeting [notes](https://cluster-api-ibmcloud.sigs.k8s.io/agenda), Subscribe to the [SIG Cluster Lifecycle](https://groups.google.com/g/kubernetes-sig-cluster-lifecycle) Google Group for access to documents and calendars.

 ### Other ways to communicate with the contributors